A Consumer Guide to Air Travel

 Airlines assert a limit on their liability for delayed, lost or damaged checked baggage.
 When your luggage and its contents are worth more than the liability limit, you may want to purchase "excess valuation," if available, from the airline as you check in.
 This is not insurance, but it will increase the carrier's potential liability.
 The airline may refuse to sell excess valuation on some items that are especially valuable or breakable, such as antiques, musical instruments, jewelry, manuscripts, negotiable securities and cash.

 On international round trips that originate in the United States, the liability limit is set by a treaty called the Montreal Convention.
 This treaty also governs liability on international round trips that originate in another country that has ratified this Convention, and one-way trips between the U.S. and such a country.
-This international limit is adjusted for inflation every five years; it is currently 1,131 Special Drawing Rights.
-The SDR is a currency surrogate that floats daily; go to www.imf.org to see the current value in dollars.
-At this writing 1,131 SDRs was worth about $1,675.
+This international limit is reviewed for inflationary adjustment every five years; it is currently 1,288 Special Drawing Rights.
+The SDR is a currency surrogate that floats daily; check with the International Monetary Fund (IMF) to see the current exchange rate.
+At this writing 1,288 SDRs was worth about $1,780.
 The international limit applies to domestic segments of an international journey.
-This is the case even if the domestic and international flights are on separate tickets and you claim and re-check your bag between the two flights.
+In certain very limited circumstances, this may be the case even if the domestic and international flights are on separate tickets and you claim and re-check your bag between the two flights.

 There are restrictions on carrying materials that could be hazardous in an aircraft environment.
 For example, matches are not permitted in checked bags.
 For details on hazardous materials, go to www.faa.gov >> Travelers, and www.tsa.gov >> Travelers.